by Christy McFarland

-If you’re still eager to retire early, why not try out a “working retirement?”
+If you're not quite ready to retire, consider trying out a “working retirement” instead.
 Here’s what we mean…

 Many people say they want to travel or visit family and friends more often in retirement.
 Typically, the further along in your career means more vacation days, faster accruals or more days in the bank.
 If that’s true for you, why not actually use those days?
 Take a month off and travel across the pond.
 Take a couple weeks to visit friends you haven’t seen in years.
 Do all this, while still working and saving for retirement.